wabbajack-tools/mod-lists/Fallout-4-Enhanced-Edition/readme.md

 ### Step 0:

-Create a new folder named 'F4EE' anywhere outside of Program Files.
-Then, download Wabbajack and select Fallout 4 Enhanced Edition from the list of modlists shown, and install it.
+Run Fallout 4 once from Steam.
+You can close the launcher when it detects your video settings.
+After this, create a new folder named 'F4EE' anywhere outside of Program Files.
+Then, download [Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases) and select Fallout 4 Enhanced Edition from the list of modlists shown, and install it to the folder you just made.

 ### Step 1: